Zanetto Bugatto: 1470 Sforza medals

 Of the ten medals Bugatto designed for the Sforzas, five held the portrait of Galeazzo and five held a portrait of Bona of Savoy.
-Records indicate that these medals were extremely expensive, almost life sized and made of solid gold; costing a nearly 10,000 ducats to make each.
+Records indicate that these medals were extremely expensive, almost life-sized and made of solid gold; costing nearly 10,000 ducats to make each.
 Together with Francesco da Mantova and Maffio Civate, the mould-maker and goldsmith respectively, Zanetto created the medals based on the likeness of the Duke and Duchess at that point.
-Records from the notary Lorenzo Costa at the Genoa mint in 1495, after the death of Galeazzo and exit of Bona indicate that Zanetto signed the back of at least one of the gold medals of Bona, accrediting the design of the portrait to him.
-None of these medals survive to today and what we know of them is from records of expenditures.
+Records from the notary Lorenzo Costa at the Genoa mint in 1495, after the death of Galeazzo and the exit of Bona, indicate that Zanetto signed the back of at least one of the gold medals of Bona, accrediting the design of the portrait to him.
+None of these medals survive today and what we know of them is from records of expenditures.

 Frescoes and Altarpieces

 Many of the account books from the court of Duke Galeazzo indicate that Bugatto was commissioned several times to collaborate on frescoes for several chapels in Milan and Pavia.
 Though none of Bugatto's frescoes remain and some of the ones he was commissioned to create never went past initial sketches, it is known frescoes were one of Bugatto's main forms of art.
 It is thought he may have specialized in creating donor figures, or smaller portraits of the patrons of a fresco who would be depicted in the larger work.

 In 1465, along with Giacomo da Lodi, he made estimates for the quality of the frescoes by Giacomo Vismara and the Zavattari for the presbytery of the church of San Vincenzo in Prato, Milan.

 In 1472 Bugatto was commissioned along with Bonifacio Bembo and Leonardo Ponzoni to create a series of frescoes for Santa Maria delle Grazie outside Vigevano where the ducal family were depicted among religious scenes.

 One of Bugatto's final works was a family portrait to be placed in the choir of San Celso of Milan.
 This portrait consisted of Duke Galeazzo, Duchess Bona of Savoy, and one of their children.

 In 1474 Bugatto competed with Bembo and Vincenzo Foppa for a contract to paint the frescoes and the altarpiece at the chapel in the Castello Sforza in Pavia.
-Records remain of the three artists suggestions for the altarpiece frame though they did not have plans drawn up for the altarpiece itself as Galeazzo had not yet decided which saints he wanted painted on the altarpiece.
+Records remain of the three artists' suggestions for the altarpiece frame though they did not have plans drawn up for the altarpiece itself as Galeazzo had not yet decided which saints he wanted painted on the altarpiece.
 Shortly before he died, Bugatto collaborated with these same two artists at Santa Giacomo fuori Pavia to work on a fresco cycle of the Life of Christ.
 This work was full of conflicts as Duke Galeazzo was under considerable financial strain at this time and sought ways to cut costs.